SatyakiDe2019/LLMEvaluation/README.md

 ## About this package

 This new solution will to evaluate and enhance Generative AI applications by using UpTrain, React & Python.
 It offers grading for over 20 preconfigured checks across language, code, and embedding scenarios.
+This is an encapsulation layer on top of UpTrain to show-case it's capability with a different perspective.
 Additionally, it conducts root cause analysis for failures and provides detailed insights and solutions for improvement.
 This project is for the advanced Python & React developer, Gen AI & data Science Newbie.

 ## How to use this package